Devanik21/The-Invention-Archive/constructs/Misc/09_ILG/INFINITE_GALACTICA_WHITEPAPER_v2.md

 $$\mathbb{E}_{i \sim w}[L(P_i)] \leq \mathbb{E}_{i \sim w}[\hat{L}(P_i)] + \sqrt{\frac{D_{\text{KL}}(w \| \pi) + \log(2\sqrt{m}/\delta)}{2m}}$$

 where $\hat{L}$ is empirical loss, $\pi = \text{Uniform}(N_p)$ is the prior, and $m = N_{\text{train}}$.
-This bound is minimized by the distribution $w^*$ that minimizes weighted empirical loss penalized by KL divergence from the prior — which is exactly the Boltzmann distribution.
+This bound is minimized by the distribution $w^\ast$ that minimizes weighted empirical loss penalized by KL divergence from the prior — which is exactly the Boltzmann distribution.
 The temperature sweep finds (empirically, on a validation set) the Lagrange multiplier on the KL constraint that gives the best bias-variance trade-off in this bound.
-This gives the temperature a rigorous information-theoretic interpretation: $T^*$ is the concentration level at which the sample evidence is exactly sufficient to justify.
+This gives the temperature a rigorous information-theoretic interpretation: $T^\ast$ is the concentration level at which the sample evidence is exactly sufficient to justify.

 ---